Skeletons Found In DC Identified As Three Women Missing Since 2006

-Police found three sets of skeletal remains found buried in Southeast Washington DC in April on Wednesday.
+Police identified three sets of skeletal remains found buried in Southeast Washington D.C. in April on Wednesday.
 The remains are of women who disappeared in 2006 according to the Washington Post.
-The remains were identified as Jewel Marquita King, 48, Verdell Jefferson, 41, and Dorothy Jean Butts, 43.
+The bodies were identified as Jewel Marquita King, 48, Verdell Jefferson, 41, and Dorothy Jean Butts, 43.

 Police said the three of them disappeared from their homes and were killed.
 Two of them were shot and one of them was beaten.
 Jefferson lived on the same street where all of the bodies were found.